-4.3 Internal Audit Charter
+4.6 Internal Audit Charter

-- 4.3.1 The Internal Audit Charter is a formal document which defines the internal audit activity's purpose, authority and responsibility.
-The Chief Internal Auditor reviews the charter on an annual basis, and presents any changes to the Panel for approval. - 4.3.2 The current Internal Audit Charter has been reviewed.
-Only minor changes have been made to update the Council's Monitoring Officer's job title from Head of Regulatory Services to Head of Legal, HR and Regulatory Services (section 3) and the change to Internal Audit's reporting line from the Depute Chief Executive and Director People to the Assistant Director People.
+- 4.6.1 The Internal Audit Charter is a formal document which defines the internal audit activity's purpose, authority and responsibility.
+The Chief Internal Auditor reviews the charter on an annual basis and presents any changes to the Panel for approval. - 4.6.2 The annual review was completed and the updated Internal Audit Charter approved by Panel at their meeting on 16 March 2022.
+Only minor changes were made to update the Council's Monitoring Officer's job title from Head of Regulatory Services to Head of Legal, HR and Regulatory Services (section 3) and the change to Internal Audit's reporting line from the Depute Chief Executive and Director - People to the Assistant Director - People.
 No further changes to the content of the Charter are proposed at this time.
-The revised Internal Audit Charter is attached at Appendix 2.
+The revised Internal Audit Charter is attached at Appendix 4.